gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

 ^^^^^^^^^^^^^^^^

-All markers of any type have some common data: A name, a category, options like timing, etc. These will be explained in the next section.
+All markers of any type have some common data: A name, a category, options like timing, etc. as previously explained.

 In addition, a certain marker type may carry zero of more arbitrary pieces of information, and they are always the same for all markers of that type.